HakAl/pda/README.md

 You now have a **hybrid document Q&A system**!
 You can extend it by:

-* Adding support for more file types (Word, Excel, csv)
 * Implementing a web interface with Streamlit
 * Adding document management (add/remove documents)
 * Implementing conversation history
 * JSON grammar constraint (Ollama feature)
 * Strip images, headers, footers before chunking
+* Add support for Excel

 ---